pymacaron/pages/async.md

 ### Limitations of argument types

-Arguments to the asynchronous methods should not be classes instances, since celery won't serialize them correctly when passing them to the asynchronous task.
-Dicts, arrays and native python types work fine.
+Arguments to an asynchronous method can be dicts, arrays and native python types, as well as PyMacaron model instances that get transparently serialized to and from primitive types.
+Other class instances may not be passed as arguments since celery won't serialize them correctly.

 ### Why and how?